pisa-engine/pisa/docs/src/guide/parsing.md

 to format it to TREC (take into account that each relative file path is used as the document ID).
 Once the file is generated, parse it with the `parse_collection` command specifying the `trectext` value for the `--format` option.

+## IR Datasets

+We provide a convenient integration with [ir-datasets](https://ir-datasets.com/) through a Python script that can be piped to the `parse_collection` tool.

+**NOTE**: the script depends on a Python 3 environment that has the `ir-datasets` package already installed.
+See the project's documentation for the installation instructions.

+The script is called `ir-datasets` and is copied to the `bin` directory when compiling the project.
+It takes one argument, which is the name of the collection you want to parse.
+Please refer to [ir-datasets](https://ir-datasets.com/) for the list of supported datasets and for the instructions on how to connect the datasets that are not downloaded directly, but rather have to be linked manually.

+The documents are printed to the standard output in the JSONL format.
+You can pipe the output of the `ir-datasets` script to `parse_dataset` program, and pass `--format jsonl` to the latter.

+    $ ir-datasets wikir/en1k | \
+        parse_collection -f jsonl -F lowercase porter2 -o path/to/forward/index

+Note that the first run of the `ir-datasets` script on a given collection may take a while because it may have to download the data to the local drive first.